 Lozenges: Give them daily to children to help them avoid whatever is going around school.
 Besides putting them with your own daily vitamin program, keep them handy for a pleasant after-dinner palette cleanser to replace a high calorie desert.
 Pack some in your suitcase to ward against the stresses and risks of travel.

 Powder: This colostrum is most often used in post-workout recovery drinks, but can be added to any protein drink or smoothie as an easy way of getting your daily dose.
 Wonderful for infants—just put a little in their mouths once or twice a day.
 Powdered colostrum can also be dispersed in a small amount of very warm water and added to formula to restore some of the benefit of breast feeding.
+Athletes depend on the powder.

 Liquid: This is not so much a different form as a different product.
 The food properties have been removed to concentrate the bioactive and immune properties contained in the original colostrum.
 It is especially powerful but more costly and may not be cost-effective except for those with very serious conditions.
+The new freeze-dried liquid from PerCoBa is the best.

 What if I have lactose intolerance?
 True colostrum has such low levels of lactose (milk sugar) that individuals with lactose intolerance so far have not complained of problems.
 However, other brands that collect for 12-72 hours are another matter because they use “transitional milk” that is much higher in lactose.